kylemcc/kube-gen/README.md

 Render templates using Kubernetes metadata and events

 Options:
-  -alsologtostderr
-    	log to standard error as well as files
   -host string
     	 (default "http://localhost:8001")
   -interval int

   -log-cmd
-    	log the output of the pre/post commands (default true) -log_backtrace_at value
+    	log the output of the pre/post commands (default true) -overwrite
-    	when logging hits line file:N, emit a stack trace (default :0) -log_dir string
-    	If non-empty, write log files in this directory -logtostderr
-    	log to standard error instead of files
-  -overwrite
     	overwrite the output file if it exists (default true) -post-cmd string